 William Kirk Bares

-(b Sharon, CT, Nov 17, 1935).
+(b Sharon, CT, Nov 17, 1935; d Kerhonkson, NY, Dec 21, 2017).
 American trombonist, ethnomusicologist, and composer.
-A well regarded jazz soloist, he is perhaps best known as a musical collaborator with ecumenical tastes.
+A well-regarded jazz soloist, he is perhaps best known as a musical collaborator with ecumenical tastes.
 Strongly influenced by New Orleans jazz at a young age and seasoned by work in traditional jazz bands as a student at Yale, he transitioned easily to the collective free improvisation scenes of 1960s and 70s New York.
 Early partners included Cecil Taylor, Archie Shepp, Steve Lacy, Sheila Jordan, Enrico Rava, Carla Bley, John Tchicai, and Milford Graves; he worked with the last two in the New York Art Quartet.
 The open spirit of his early work is preserved on Archie Shepp’s Four for Trane (1964, Imp.), to which he contributed adventurous arrangements, and his own eclectic Blown Bone (1976, Phillips), which features several of the above artists.

-Rudd’s subsequent collaborations have extended his longtime interest in non-Western music.
-He has carried out research for Alan Lomax’s cantometrics project (from early 1980s) and taught ethnomusicology at Bard College (...
+Rudd’s subsequent collaborations extended his longtime interest in non-Western music.
+He carried out research for Alan Lomax’s cantometrics project (from the early 1980s) and taught ethnomusicology at Bard College (...

 Matthew Harp Allen